Oltre AI

 Co-Founder, Oltre.ai

-GEO vs SEO: What's the Difference and Why You Need Both
+GEO vs SEO: Key Differences and Why You Need Both

 By Damiano Mastrangioli, Co-Founder of Oltre.ai | Published December 2025

-Search Engine Optimization has been the cornerstone of digital marketing for over two decades.
-SEO is the practice of optimizing your website and content to rank higher in search engine results pages (SERPs) on platforms like Google and Bing.
+Search Engine Optimization (SEO) is the practice of optimizing your website and content to rank higher in search engine results pages (SERPs) on platforms like Google Search and Bing.
+SEO primarily optimizes for discovery—helping search engines find, understand, and rank pages so users can click through.

 How SEO Works